SebastianStasz/SSUtils/README.md

 # SSUtils

-A description of this package.
+A set of helpers and extensions that I often use in my projects.
+The description will be updated soon.